 The Isle of Capri is just a ferry ride away if you’re visiting Sorrento, Naples, or the Amalfi Coast of Italy.
 With its beautiful blue waters and gorgeous gardens, and plenty to see and do, Capri makes for a fabulous day trip from any of these places.
 So read on to discover what to do in one day in Capri!

-We did a day trip to Capri from Sorrento, and we enjoyed the day so much that we did another day trip to the island the very next day!
+We did a day trip to Capri from Sorrento, and we enjoyed the day so much that we did another day trip to the island of Capri the very next day!

 Fun fact about Capri!